-Labor Market Policy and Unemployment I explore the effects of both the decommodifying welfare state (the period up to the mid-1990s) and the workfare state on unemployment.
-I use the same measures of generosity described above and the harmonized unemployment rate.
+In this section, I will explore the effects of both the decommodifying welfare state (the period up to the mid-1990s) and the workfare state over unemployment.
+I use the same measures of generosity described above and the harmonised unemployment rate.
 To make these data compatible with the inequality measures to be used in subsequent sections, all variables in the analysis are averages.
-The decommodifying welfare state period contains three time-period averages: mid-1980s (from 1985 to 1986), 1990 (from 1989 to 1991), and mid-1990s (from 1994 to 1996).
-The workfare state period also contains three time-period averages: 2000 (from 1999 to 2001), mid-2000s (from 2004 to 2006), and late-2000s (from 2007 to 2009).
-Compatibility with inequality data also means that the sample of countries is reduced to twelve: Canada, Denmark, Finland, Germany, Luxembourg, the Netherlands, New Zealand, Norway, Portugal, Sweden, UK, and USA.
+The decommodifying welfare state period contains three time-period averages: mid-80s (from 1985 to 1986), 90 (from 1989 to 1991), and mid-90s (from 1994 to 1996).
+The workfare state period also contains three time-period averages: 00 (from 1999 to 2001), mid-00s (from 2004 to 2006), and late-00s (from 2007 to 2009).32 Compatibility with inequality data also means that the sample of countries is reduced to 12: Canada, Denmark, Finland, Germany, Luxembourg, the Netherlands, New Zealand, Norway, Portugal, Sweden, UK and USA.